Destin Lewd Or Lascivious Behavior Lawyers

 When someone is accused of molesting a child, even close friends and family can turn against them.
 Whether you did it or not, it is an incredibly stressful and terrifying ordeal to go through.
 If you are feeling like you’ve already been found guilty before you’ve even been to court, it may feel like your situation is hopeless.

 It is important to remember that an accusation is just that, an accusation.
 An arrest is nothing more than an accusation.
 It does not mean you will be proven guilty in court.
 At this early stage of the case, when you’re still trying to process how this happened, you need a team on your side who can help you make rational, clear-headed decisions.
 How you decide to handle this could mean the difference between clearing your name or going to prison.

 My name is Tim Flaherty.
 I’ve been a criminal defense attorney in Destin and Okaloosa County since 2001.
 Brandy Merrifield is my partner.
 At Flaherty Defense Firm, our motto is very simple: We don’t judge.
 We defend.

-If you have been arrested, or you are under investigation, for Lewd or Lascivious Behavior in Destin, give Flaherty Defense Firm a call at (850) 460-7470.
+If you have been arrested, or you are under investigation, give the Destin lewd or lascivious behavior defense lawyers of Flaherty Defense Firm a call at (850) 460-7470.
 The first meeting is free, and all communication will be kept strictly confidential.

 How does an attorney defend Lewd or Lascivious cases in Destin?

 Lewd or Lascivious cases are tough to defend.
 Under Florida law, it is 100% irrelevant if the child agreed or consented to having sex.
 It is also irrelevant if the child lied about how old they were.

 We’ve defended numerous clients accused of Lewd or Lascivious Behavior so we have a lot of experience in building custom defenses that fit each individual case.
 Having said that, here are a few issues that we have used to our clients’ advantage in the past:

 Never give a statement to the police without talking to a lawyer first.